WiPi-Hunter/PiFinger/README.md

 ### About Project

 The purpose of this project is to determine whether the network we are connected for is opened by Wifi- Pineapple.
-We are analyzing the wireless network you are connected to and we give you a security score.
+In addition, we analyze wireless networks you have previously connected and give you a security score.

 ### Features